 Words or Actions?

 The attribute of faith relies upon a relationship with God, relating to His kingdom within, and further, the witnessing of His spirit within.
-To witness, or witnessing, does not mean by words only; in fact, actions speak louder than words.
-Faith without actions can turn brave men sour.
+To witness, or witnessing, does not mean by words only; in fact, actions (actual change) speak louder than words—Faith without actions can turn brave men sour.
 As faith is ongoing, so the manifesting from within (of that faith) must also be ongoing.
-Faith will meet tribulation, no doubt, but faith instilled demonstrates a faith witnessed once more.
+Faith will meet tribulation, no doubt, but faith instilled will demonstrate a faith witnessed once more.
+Remain faithful and realize a change (actions) may be needed.

-Remain faithful and realize a change may be needed.
 James illustrates a few good examples.
 In 2.13-17, (13) “For judgment will be without mercy toward one who doesn’t show mercy; but mercy wins out over judgment.”
-In this case, the action is directed toward judgment, which anyone can render, but the true or faithful action is to render judgment with consideration of the circumstance, or greater mercy.
+In this case, the action is directed toward a judgment, which anyone can render, but the true or faithful action is to render judgment with consideration of the circumstance, or greater mercy.
 Within this process, the natural man changes into the renewed man.

 (2.14) “What good is it, my brothers, if someone claims to have faith but has no actions to prove it?”